10 ways to make your business greener

 There are now many fully or partly recycled paper alternatives you can use, so shop around for environmentally friendly printer paper, hand towels and loo paper.

 When it comes to business paperwork, the greenest paper is no paper at all of course – and no paper means no costly printers, copiers and toner cartridges either.
-That’s a dream that is hard for most companies to achieve, but there are many ways you can keep usage down from insisting on double-sided printing to promoting a paperless office with everything stored in electronic files, including the Cloud.
+That’s a dream that is hard for most companies to achieve, but there are many ways you can keep usage down from insisting on double-sided printing to promoting a paper-free office with everything stored in electronic files, including the Cloud.

 Online invoicing could help reduce paper use both in your office and in the offices of your customers – and Westpac has a tool that may help.
 Our handy Biz Invoice online invoicing tool lets you generate, email and manage invoices from your smartphone, tablet, laptop or PC – with no printing required.
 The tool is complimentary with eligible bank accounts1 and is managed through online banking1.